Gbadebo Rhodes-Vivour: Political career

 He was one of the first beneficiaries of the Not Too Young To Run legislation.
 In 2017, Rhodes-Vivour contested the Ikeja Local Government Area chairmanship under the KOWA party.
 Citing that the absence of godfatherism in the party made him contest under the platform.
 He lost to the candidate of the incumbent APC.

 In 2019, he contested for the senate seat to represent Lagos west under the PDP.
 His campaign points were to revamp the infrastructure within the district and well as to get out the incumbent who he term as an "absentee senator spending more resources pursuing a futile governorship bid in Ogun State, rather than focus on Lagos West that have already given him their mandate".
 He came second in the final polls, losing to the incumbent senator and contestant under the erstwhile ruling party APC, Solomon Adeola, by 243,516 votes to Adeola's 323,817.
 Adeola received 41.38% of the votes, while Rhodes-Vivour received 39.40%.
 He contested the result in court, citing electoral violence and disruptions as reasons why the result should not be valid.
 However, the court deemed that not to be enough and upheld the election of his opponent.

 He was the Labour party gubernatorial candidate in the 2023 Lagos State gubernatorial election, losing to the incumbent governor, Babajide Sanwo-Olu.
 He was initially one of the nominees gearing up to contest under the PDP, but pulled out just before the primary election was held.

 He defected to the Labour Party, contesting during substitute election through which the substantive candidate of the party was to be chosen, and came out victorious, getting 111 votes, to defeat former All Progressives Congress (APC) chieftain Moshood Salvador, who got 102 votes.

 Personal life

-He is married to Dr. Ify Rhodes-Vivour (née Aniebo), a molecular geneticist by profession, who is the daughter of former military administrator to Kogi and Borno states, Augustine Aniebo.
+He is married to Dr. Ify Rhodes-Vivour (née Aniebo), a molecular geneticist by profession, who is the daughter of former military administrator of Kogi and Borno states, Augustine Aniebo.